 They also had William Shakespeare’s will and many legal archives.

-If you enjoy this then try: Bloomsbury (walk it in 16 mins or catch a train from Chancery Lane to Bloomsbury); The City (walk it in 22 mins or catch a train from Chancery Lane to The City) and Holborn (you can walk it in less than 3 mins) and Lincoln’s Inn (you can walk there in less than 1 min).
+If you enjoy this then try: Bloomsbury (walk it in 16 mins or catch a train from Chancery Lane to Bloomsbury); The City (walk it in 22 mins or catch a train from Chancery Lane to The City); Holborn (you can walk it in less than 3 mins) and Lincoln’s Inn (you can walk there in less than 1 min).